Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Related Work

-\textbf{Curriculum Learning and Self-Paced Learning.} Curriculum learning improves generalization by presenting data from easy to hard~\citep{bengio2009curriculum}.
-Self-paced extensions adapt this ordering based on model own progress~\citep{kumar2010self, sachan2016easy}.
-These ideas have been explored in NLP \citep{sachan2016easy,mindermann2022prioritized} as well as controlled synthetic multimodal settings \citep{lba} ({\em e.g.}, CLEVR) on small-scale models, using external heuristics or limiting selection to question-level.
-In contrast, \ours scales this principle to real-world instruction tuning of large VLMs by selecting informative image-text pairs at the skill level using unsupervised representations and dynamic learning progress signals.
+\textbf{Curriculum Learning, Self-Paced Learning, and Active Learning.} {Curriculum learning improves generalization by ordering data from easy to hard~\citep{bengio2009curriculum}, while self-paced learning adapts this order based on the learner’s progress~\citep{kumar2010self,sachan2016easy}.
+These ideas have been explored in NLP~\citep{sachan2016easy,mindermann2022prioritized} and in controlled synthetic multimodal settings~\citep{lba}, but typically with small-scale models and externally designed heuristics.
+To the best of our knowledge, \ours is the \emph{\textbf{first method}} to show how these principles can be used to train large-scale VLMs efficiently. \ours shares the overall goal of active learning in selecting informative samples, but rather than relying on instance-level uncertainty, it prioritizes samples where the model shows the greatest relative improvement—yielding a progress-driven, curriculum-like ordering instead.}

-\textbf{In summary,} our method brings together the best of all worlds (see Fig.~\ref{fig:comparison}): it selects and annotates samples dynamically adapting to the model’s learning state (\textit{row 1}), effectively controlling skills and order of aquisition (\textit{row 2}), require no additional reference VLMs for access to internal activations, no human-in-the-loop decisions (\textit{row 3}), eliminates need for explicit knowledge of the target task or its distribution (\textit{row 4}), or need for compute-heavy gradient computation (\textit{row 5}), promotes diverse coverage of skills (\textit{row 6}), —making it a practical solution for efficient and scalable VLM training.
-We apply supervision strictly on a \textit{need basis} to only 20\% of the dataset (\textit{row 7}).